MichaelRWolf/ts-financial-transactions/docs/csv_split_distributer.md

 # Task - create a 'main' function

 Read CSV from stdin.
 Write transformed CSV to stdout.
+Double-quote all values.
 Add she-bang line so file can be executable.

+# Task - python linter

+Correct any violations in this list
+D103
+E305
+D200